stitchdata/docs/_integration-schemas/harvest/v2/contacts.md

     description: "The contact’s fax number."

   - name: "created_at"
-    type: "string"
+    type: "date-time"
-    description: "Date and time the contact was created."
+    description: "The time the contact was created."

-  - name: "updated_at"
-    type: "string"
-    description: "Date and time the contact was last updated."
+---